PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 ## New API in PrestaShop 9

 As [it was announced last year](https://youtu.be/jzKBQM3fprY?t=1341), one of the most significant projects for PrestaShop 9 has been the start of work on a new API that will eventually replace the currently available [Web Services](https://devdocs.prestashop-project.org/8/webservice/).
-Current web services are an outdated solution based on ObjectModel (which is expected to eventually disappear from PrestaShop in the next few years) and, apart from other flaws, are also complicated to maintain (no tests, spaghetti code).
+Current web services are an outdated solution based on ObjectModel (which is expected to disappear from PrestaShop in the next few years eventually) and, apart from other flaws, are also complicated to maintain (no tests, spaghetti code).

 The new solution is based on the popular [API Platform](https://api-platform.com/) version 3 and fully takes advantage of its benefits.
-Using a solution popular in the Symfony ecosystem should not only make it easier for developers to work with the API but also allow them to use all the complementary tools available in it.
+Using a solution popular in the Symfony ecosystem should make it easier for developers to work with the API and allow them to use all the complementary tools available in it.

 The new API utilizes the OAuth authorization protocol and CQRS commands for its endpoints.
 CQRS-based endpoints are more domain-oriented and enhance business logic management compared to traditional web services connected to ObjectModel.
 This approach allows us to better separate concerns, align API operations closely with business requirements, and improve maintainability and scalability.